komed3/TranslateHub/README.md

 ### Getting Started

-When you first run **TranslateHub**, you'll be prompted to select your translation root directory.
+When you first run **TranslateHub**, you'll be prompted to select the translation root directory.
 This should be the directory containing your language folders (e.g., `en-US`, `de-DE`).
 Once selected, the app will load all languages and namespaces.
+If the project does not contain a valid schema directory, one will be created automatically.

+In the options dialog (`File` -> `Options`), you can configure settings such as the auto-save interval, JSON file compressing, and much more.

 Closing out of the project via menu (`File` -> `Close Project`) will close the app and remove the current project folder.
 Normal closing will keep the current folder loaded for the next start.

+If you want to export translations, use the `Export` option in the `File` menu.
+This will create a zip file containing languages and namespaces of your choice.

 ### Working with Languages and Namespaces